Underlayment guide · DFW Metro · Updated · Expert-reviewed by , Sales Manager

 Why underlayment matters during DFW replacements

 DFW replacement work can move quickly, but sudden weather changes are common.
+North Texas storms can drive hail that commonly runs 1-2 inches and wind gusts in the 60-70 mph range, so the dry-in stage is not a place to cut corners.
 A written scope should explain how the roof will be dried in during the work and what material is being used below the shingles.
+When we sequence a replacement in cities like Allen or Prosper, our crew plans the tear-off so exposed sections can be covered before the next weather window, rather than leaving a deck open overnight.

 Decking review comes first